ReallyMcCoy/reallymccoy.github.io/_pages/fun.md

   - /fun-stuff
 ---

+Hello

 ## Music

 During my PhD, I sang with the Boston-based a cappella group Voicelab.
-You can listen to some of our tracks on Spotify (samples below), or watch socially-distanced youtube videos we made during Covid.
+You can listen to some of our tracks on Spotify (samples below), or watch socially-distanced youtube videos we made during Covid (embedded videos).

 <iframe src="https://open.spotify.com/embed?uri=spotify%3Atrack%3A4sJaB5mGaz02VMPMoRbaaw" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>
 <br>